ORCUS Level 3 Certification

 SCHEDULE

-• December – construct and test avionics bay and avionics
+• December – construct rocket

 • January 2025 – recovery system tests